StateFarm-STEM/pyinthesky/putting-it-all-together/README.md

 - you should have completed all the lessons successfully
 - you should have a conceptual idea of how each line in the code you have written relates to what is happening when it runs

 ### Objectives
+- get the data logger ready for luanch
+- it needs to be logging data to the sd card via sd card with all the sensors functioning
+- It is reccomended to write some psudeo code before jumping into getting the final logger working, for info on psudeo code click [here](https://www.geeksforgeeks.org/how-to-write-a-pseudo-code/?adlt=strict)
+-

+### Objectives
 - Learn how to wire the sensor and modules to the Arduino at the same time
   - we will have to change the pin numbers in the code to match the new pins you use for each module